 What Can You Do with a MS in Psychology?

-Substance abuse counselor – These counselors work with people experiencing problems with alcohol or drug addiction.
+Substance abuse counselor – These counselors work with people experiencing problems with alcohol or drug abuse and addiction.
 They help individuals understand their situation, cope with stress in healthier ways, and rebuild relationships damaged by substance abuse behavior.
-The BLS reports that substance abuse counselors earn a median yearly salary of $47,660.3
+The BLS reports that substance abuse counselors earn a median yearly salary of $47,660.

-Training and development specialist – Another career with a strong job outlook is a training and development specialist, which has expected growth of 9% between 2019-2029, according to the BLS.5 Organizations employ these professionals to improve the skills and knowledge of their workers.
+Training and development specialist – Another career with a strong job outlook is a training and development specialist, which has expected growth of 11% between 2020-2030, according to the BLS.
+Organizations employ these professionals to improve the skills and knowledge of their workers.
 Through surveys, interviews, and consultations with employees and management, they figure out what people need to know to do their jobs and the best ways to obtain this information.
 Per the BLS, the median annual wage for a training and development specialist in 2020 was $62,700.

 What Is a PhD In Psychology?